tainanboy/VoiceNote/README.md

 # VoiceNote User Guide

 **VoiceNote** is a powerful speech-enabled online notepad, designed to empower your ideas by implementing a clean & efficient design, so you can focus on your thoughts.
-It is a powerful web-based application, that combining speech-recognition, note-analysis, documentations and more.
+It is a powerful web application, which combines speech-recognition, text-analysis, documentations saving, and more.

 We strive to provide the best online dictation tool by engaging the advanced speech-recognition technology to provide the most accurate results for you.
 Together with the built-in the **Log-in** and **History** functions, providing you the optimal user experience, and increase your work/study efficiency.

-Works entirely online in your Chrome browser.
+The app works entirely online in your Chrome browser.
 No download, no install and easy registration, all to help you with a better life.

 ## Introduction

-For many of us, key-typing is slow and thus time-consuming. **VoiceNote** lets you type at the speed of speech.
+For many of us, typing is slow and time-consuming. **VoiceNote** lets you take notes at the speed of speech.

-**VoiceNote** lets you move from voice-typing to key-typing seamlessly.
-This way, you can dictate when convenient and type when more appropriate.
-You can also dictate and edit your text results right away, and continue dictating.
+**VoiceNote** also lets you move from voice-typing to keyboard-typing seamlessly.
+In this way, you can record when convenient and type when more appropriate.
+You can also record and edit your text results right away, and continue recording.
 No need to go through app modes or even stop dictation.

 Other features built for productivity for both type of typing are:
 - Analyze the text for entity identification